 So what helps all other remote workers is also useful in the sales arena: Structure your day, coordinate with your colleagues, and assign different tasks to different time slots so that you don’t get tangled up.

-Experiment to find out what time of day is appropriate for which task (keep your biorhythm as well as the customer’s rhythm in mind) and stick to it as far as possible.
+Experiment to find out what time of day is appropriate for which task (keep your biorhythm and the customer’s rhythm in mind) and stick to it as far as possible.
 Focus, prioritize – and also take the necessary time out in between.

-“For me, routine means doing challenging, and possibly tedious, things first!
-I start my mornings with cold calls, for example,” says Ivonne Affhüpper, Sales Manager in Zurich.
+“For me, routine means doing challenging, and possibly tedious, things first.
+I start my mornings with cold calls, for example,” says Ivonne.
 “Not because I love awkward mornings.
-But this way, I have a clear mind for everything else afterwards!”
+But this way, I have a clear mind for everything else afterward.”

 Eat That FrogBerrett-Koehler Publishers

 To prioritize your list, analyze what chances your product has or could have with individual prospects, how they change (keyword: context!) and why.
 If there is no likelihood of closing a deal and you cannot change that, get off: Don’t ride dead horses.

 “Leverage the technology around you and use it to your advantage,” Ivonne suggests.
 “Professional social networks like Microsoft Teams allow us as a company to add a personal touch to stay connected and share tips, tricks and successes.
 Focus on our prospects’ and clients’ digital body language and understand what is important to them.”

 Tracking your prospects interests and interactions are important in getting a response and building a rapport.Ivonne Affhüpper

 So, keep building your relationships with your top targets via social media and strengthen your online network.
 For example, use LinkedIn for your sales activity: Make sure you know when your top prospects move roles and when your top target accounts are in the news to build lead gens around relevant info.